D-3-X/Rodent-REPO/README.md

 <h2>Rodent-Repo</h2>
 <p style="color: grey;">
-    This repository serves as a centralized place for the Rodent Society community to share resources.
-It is intended to consolidate all content into a manageable hub that guides people to the desired repositories, while also minimizing clutter on the account.
+    <i>This repository serves as a centralized place for the Rodent Society community to share resources.
+It is intended to consolidate all content into a manageable hub that guides people to the desired repositories,
+    while also minimizing clutter on the account.</i>
 </p>

 <h4>Content Table</h4>